sakaiproject/sakai/profile2/docs/README.txt

 What is in here:
 --------------

-database/		- contains scripts for creating the database tables if you do not have auto.ddl on
+database/		- contains scripts for creating the database tables if you do not/cannot have auto.ddl turned on
 				- also contains conversion scripts for performing conversion between releases.

 Creation scripts exist for Profile2 version 1.1 for all supported databases and for the conversion from